Datarianna/Sales-Insights-Project/Full Project.md

 ## Research Questions
 1. Who are the top five customers for AtliQ in 2019 based on total sales revenue??
 2. What is the trend of total sales revenue for AtliQ in 2017-2019?
-3. Within the last year, which top three products sold the most in terms of the quantity of sales?
+3. From 2017-2020, which three products sold the most units?
 4. How does the sales revenue vary across different regions in India throughout the years?
 5. What are the top three products in terms of sales quantity for Brick & Mortar and E-Commerce customers?